khuyentran1401/Efficient_Python_tricks_and_tools_for_data_scientists/Chapter4/Chapter4.md

-# Data Science Tools
+# NumPy

-This chapter covers some useful tools for a data science project.
+[NumPy](https://numpy.org/) is a Python package for scientific computing.
+This chapter shows some useful methods of NumPy.